hackathon0009/Glocal_warriors/README.md

 Identify: Ensure the team name is stated in the documentation or commit history.

-Monitor: Individual progress will be tracked through the repository’s contribution history; participation from every member is required.
+Monitor: Individual progress will be tracked through the repository’s contribution history; participation from every member is required..